 The ACA in a Nutshell, What We’ve Learned and What’s to Come

 From the data, we can assume that Obamacare is doing well—so far.
-Is 2.5 years of data predictive of Obamacare’s complete success?
+Are 2.5 years of data predictive of Obamacare’s complete success?
 Probably not.

 However, as we look at the data, we can surmise general trends regarding the ACA: